bhusalaashish18-lab/my-demo/README.md

 # my-demo
-This is my first repossitary.
+This is my first repositary.
 Author - Ashish Bhusal